 OBJECTIVE 17.1: LAND USE.
-The primary land use designation for the Buckingham area is "Rural Community Preserve."
-Other smaller land use designations exist within Buckingham the boundaries, such as Public Facilities, Rural, Urban Community, Sub-Outlying Suburban, Conservation Lands, and Wetlands.
-Existing Public facilities have also been designated as appropriate.
-After the adoption of this amendment, nNo land in Buckingham will be changed to a land use category more intense than Rural Community Preserve (including Public Facilities) unless property is within a pre-existing higher density or a finding of overriding public necessity is determined by three members of the Board of County Commissioners.
-(Amended by Ordinance No. 00-22)
+The primary land use designation for the Buckingham area community is "Rural Community Preserve."
+Other land use designations exist within the Buckingham community, such as Public Facilities, Rural, Sub-Outlying Suburban, Conservation Lands, and Wetlands.
+Public facilities have also been designated as appropriate.
+After the adoption of this amendment nNo land in the Buckingham community will be changed to a land use category more intense than Rural Community Preserve (including Public Facilities) unless a finding of overriding public necessity is determined by three members of the Board of County Commissioners.